dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

 The application Dart file (see script type="application/dart" in Code 3) has the main function, where two members are created (Code 4).
 The members property (Code 4) is passed as the {{ members }} expression to the members property of the member-sign-in-list component (Code 3).
+See the [summary] (http://www.dartlang.org/articles/dart-web-components/summary.html) of web component and template features.

-Note that in all html examples, {{ members }}
+Note that in all html examples, {{ exp }} is presented as 2{ members 2}, because I could not figure out how to display properly two curly braces in the code.

 **Code 4**: Application page: membership_web.dart.